reillypascal/personalsite-ssg/pages/posts/2025/05/may-2025-iwc.md

 I want to see more widespread emphasis that what these sites do is plenty, and that there's nothing shameful or “less than” about putting that online. [^4] As I [wrote about here](/posts/2024/12/hypertext-memex-collaboration-socialization/), the magical thing about the web is hypertext itself: the way hyperlinks connect ideas and create something far bigger than any one person's ideas or writing.

 Additionally, I want to emphasize to those potentially interested in the IndieWeb that webmentions/microformats/etc. are nice but by no means essential.
-As I mentioned [above](#on-the-indieweb-without-your-own-website%3F), a simple `mailto` link on each post — especially combined with POSSE-ing posts — is a fairly decentralized and open way to socialize on the IndieWeb without much technical overhead.
+As I mentioned [above](#on-the-indieweb-without-your-own-website%3F), a simple `mailto` link on each post—especially combined with POSSE-ing posts—is a fairly decentralized and open way to socialize on the IndieWeb without much technical overhead.

 Of course, I should acknowledge that even this requires at least *some* degree of both technical know-how and comfort with searching/willingness to search for technical answers online. [^5] Additionally, if only some IndieWeb community members have access to webmentions/etc., while others “only” have email links, I worry that less-technical community members won't be able to feel like full participants.
-I don't have an answer to this — again, it's that inverse relationship between independence and barrier to entry — but I'm continuing to think about it.
+I don't have an answer to this—again, it's that inverse relationship between independence and barrier to entry—but I'm continuing to think about it.

 ## Wrapping Up